FytaiLynch/configure-ad/README.md

 <img src="https://i.imgur.com/PeDzcdm.png" height="80%" width="80%" alt="Installing the Active Directory Domain Services"/>
 </p>
 <p>
-After creating the Domain Controller and setting up a client PC, I logged into the DC and installed the Active Directory Domain Services.
-After which, I promoted it as a DC by setting up a new forest.
+After creating the Domain Controller and setting up a client PC, log into the DC and install the Active Directory Domain Services.
+After which, promote it as a Domain Controller by setting up a new forest.
 </p>
 <br />